UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Overview.md

 ## Setting Block Parameters
 Once the blocks have been added and connected, we can change parameters of the various blocks to define how they work (e.g., how they generate, process, or display signals).
 For this example, we can simply double-click on the signal source to see the list of available parameters, and set the frequency to `200000` (or `2e5` if you prefer scientific notation).
 Click OK and the frequency will be updated in the parameters shown on the block.

 In the Signal Source block's parameters, we should also notice that the Sample Rate parameter is set to `samp_rate`.
 This causes Sample Rate to show up as 32k in the list of parameters displayed on the block.
 This is because `samp_rate` is defined as a variable in the variable block that was included in our flowgraph by default.
 Since 32k samples/sec is not going to do a great job of showing our 200KHz sinusoid, we can update the value of `samp_rate` by double clicking the variable block and changing our value to `5e6` (i.e., 5M samples/sec).
 Notice that this changes the value of Sample Rate shown on your Throttle block and your QT GUI Sink block as well!
-This is the benefit of the **Variable block**.
+This is the benefit of the **Variable** block.
 Since `samp_rate` is used as the Sample Rate parameter for all of our blocks, we have a single centralized location where changing the value of `samp_rate` in this Variable block will update the defined Sample Rate in all of these blocks.
 We will discuss more about variables in our [GNURadio Basics](GNURadio_Basics.md) tutorial.

 # Flowgraph execution
 We are now ready to run our flowgraph!
 We will first describe how GRC generates the desired Python code for our GNURadio flowgraph, then we will discuss some observation tools available in the QT GUI Sink.

 ## Generating Python Code
 Since GRC is a _tool_ for creating GNURadio flowgraphs, we can use it to generate the python code that will ultimately run our desired flowgraph.
 This can done by selecting the Generate option in the top menu of GRC.

+![Flowgraph Image](Images/01_Overview/GROverview_06.png)

 At this point, you will be asked to provide a file name.
 When you give this file name, you are naming the _GRC file_.
 The generated _python file_ will be given a name that is defined by the ID value that we set earlier in the flowgraph's **Options** block!!

-![Flowgraph Image](Images/01_Overview/GROverview_06.png)

 ![Flowgraph Image](Images/01_Overview/GROverview_07.png)

 ## Executing Flowgraph
-If you look in the directory where you saved your `.grc` file, you should notice two different files.
-The `.grc` file which maintains the blocks, parameter settings, and connections to be displayed in GRC, and a `.py` file that has the actual python GNURadio flowgraph to be executed.
+If you look in the directory where you saved your `.grc` file, you should notice two different files (i.e., the `.grc` file and a `.py` file).
+The `.grc` file maintains the blocks, parameter settings, and connections to be displayed in GRC.
+The `.py` file has the actual python GNURadio flowgraph to be executed.
 If you open these files with a text editor, you can explore some of the characteristics of each; but for the purpose of this tutorial we are ready to execute the flowgraph.
-You can do this from the command line with Python (if you want to start the created flowgraph without opening GRC):
+You can do this from the command line with Python:

 ![Flowgraph Image](Images/01_Overview/GROverview_08.png)